yairm210/Unciv/Uniques.md

 "Never destroyed when the city is captured"

 "[unitFilter] units built [cityFilter] can [unitAction] [amount] extra times" - "unitAction" may be one of: "Spread Religion", "Remove Foreign religions from your own cities"

+"Provides a free [buildingName] [cityFilter]" - Provides a maintenance-free copy of the 'building' in all cities of the owner of this building in all cities matching 'cityFilter'.
+If the city having this building is captured, all free buildings previously provided are removed, and are added to cities of its new owner instead.

 ### Stat uniques